sfc-gh-dwilczak/tutorials/docs/snowflake/api/chatgpt.md

 ## Setup :octicons-feed-tag-16:
 In this section we will do the setup to support our user-defined function by:

-???
-Note "If you don't have a database, schema or warehouse yet."
+??? note "If you don't have a database, schema or warehouse yet."

     === ":octicons-image-16: Database, schema and warehouse"